 The short distances within and between cities and modern modes of transport allow everyone in Lithuania to get where they’re going conveniently.
 The average commute to work is just 30 minutes, and the seaside is only three hours away from the capital.

-Where it's easy to stay active no matter you are
+Where it’s easy to stay active

 Lithuanians have truly embraced the outdoors as the place to be over.
 An increased interest in exploration and adventure brought about a network of well-marked hiking trails and cycling paths, which can be enjoyed by all.
 And when people are not jogging in the park, they’re probably catching some adrenaline in one of many competition-grade cable parks.